laravel/laravel/documentation/start/validation.md

 	}

 Let's dig into this example.
 The **validate_awesome** function receives two arguments.
 The first is the value of the attribute being validated, the second is an array of parameters that were specified for the rule, such as a size or list of accepted values (more on that in a second).
-Validator methods simply return **true** or **false**.
-It couldn't be any easier, right?

 Now, how do you use your new validator?
 It's refreshingly simple: